 MGM and its Borgata Hotel Casino & Spa are likely to be one of the first Atlantic City casinos to apply for a sports betting license.
 It green-lit the construction of a $7 million sportsbook on the property this past November.

-In the meantime, Betfair could become the first online casino to apply.
+In the meantime, Betfair (now FanDuel) could become the first online casino to apply.
 It’s online gambling software platform provider GAN inked a deal with leading sports betting solutions provider SBTech last month.
 GAN will soon be making SBTech’s sports betting software available on its platform.